kasimte/ROMA/README.md

 It is worth noting that `bane_vs_bane1` corresponds to `6z4b`, `zb_vs_sz` corresponds to `10z5b_vs_2s3z`, and `sz_vs_zb`
 corresponds to `6s4z_vs_10b30z` in the paper.

-The requirements.txt file can be used to install the necessary packages into a virtual environment (not recomended).
+The requirements.txt file can be used to install the necessary packages into a virtual environment (not recommended).

 ## Run an experiment